jatingahlott/localrepo/README.md

 just added a readme file
 now, we gonna add
 then we've to commit it
-then we can push it with or withoutcomments and it'll show up there
+then we can have to push it with the message otherwise a code editor will open up asking u to add a message and you'll be stuck in that